Holiday Festivities at Walt Disney World Resort

 Looking for some Disney holiday magic outside of the parks?
 A trip to Disney Springs could be just the thing you’re looking for.

 The annual Disney Springs Christmas Tree Stroll presented by AdventHealth is a favorite of Disney guests from all over the world.
-A winding pathway boasts extravagantly decorated Christmas trees that celebrate your favorite Disney, Star Wars, Pixar, and Marvel stories and characters.

 Santa Claus is coming to Disney Springs again this year!
 Bring your family to visit with St. Nick and snap a picture at select times throughout the holiday season.